datanav/docs/technical/tripletex-zendesk.rst

 Tripletex Contact to Zendesk Users
 ----------------------------------
-Every Tripletex Contact will be synchronized with a Zendesk Users.

-If a matching Zendesk Users already exists, the Tripletex Contact will be merged with the existing one.
-If no matching Zendesk Users is found, a new Zendesk Users will be created.
+Before any synchronization can take place, a link between a Tripletex Contact and a Zendesk Users must be established.

 A Tripletex Contact will merge with a Zendesk Users if one of the following property combinations match: